FantasyNitroGEN/visallo/docs/extension-points/back-end/ingestion/codegen.md

 * -u *username*
 * -p *password*

 and you will possibly need *--includeVisalloClasses* if your ontology has a url that starts with http://visallo.org since those are filtered out by default.
-If your ontology does not and you do not need to interact with Visallos built in ontology, you can skip that command line parameter.
+If your ontology does not and you do not need to interact with Visallo's built-in ontology, you can skip that command line parameter.

 For example, in intellij, your run configuration may look something like the following and will automatically generate the ontology java code in the directory that you specify: